mark-a-roberts/ontrack/README.md

-# Incident Managemnment System Prototype
+# Incident Management System Prototype

 This is a prototype of application to handle and display WAZE alerts for the London Are.
 It uses: